AliNisarAhmed/my-notes/Networks/ccna/04-EtherChannel.md

 # EtherChannel

-EtherChannels solve the problem of network congestion by oversubscription.
+EtherChannels solve the problem of network congestion by *oversubscription*.

 EtherChannels also known as:
 	- Port Channels
 	- LAG (Link Aggregation Group)

 **OverSubscription**:
-> When the bandwidth of the interfaces connected to end hosts is > than the b/w of the conncetion to the distribution switches
+> When the bandwidth of the interfaces connected to end hosts is > than the b/w of the connection to the distribution switches
+>
 > Some oversubscription is acceptable, but too much causes congestion

 If we connect two sw together with multiple links w/o setting up EtherChannel, all except one will be disabled by SPT